romainmartinez/motion/docs/object-creation.md

 ## From other data structures

 We often have to switch between different representations of the same data.
-Pyomeca implements different linear algebra routines such as getting Euler angles or a marker to/from a rototranslation matrix.
+Pyomeca implements different matrix manipulation routines such as getting Euler angles or a marker to/from a rototranslation matrix.

 ### Angles & Rototrans